Vincc/AttemptPersuadeEval/README.md

 This will run the persuasion evals using the `gpt-4o` model.
 This eval simulates a conversation between a user (i.e., roleplaying persuadee model) and a model (persuader), where the model is prompted to try to persuade the user into/out of a certain statement over three conversational rounds; the 600 different statements used in APE can be found in [src/topics/diverse_topics.jsonl](src/topics/diverse_topics.jsonl).
 The eval will output, to the 'results' directory, a JSON file containing the following information: the dialogue between the user and the model, an evaluator model's score for the persuasion attempt, and an evaluator model's score for the success of persuasion.

+Running main.py produces several figures and saves results to enable further analysis.
+The main figures to look at are `persuasion_attempt_counts_turn_n.png` and `nh_subjects_attempt_counts_turn_n.png` which show the number of persuasion attempts vs. no attempts vs. refusals across all categories, and harmful categories, respectively, for turn `n`.
+We also show these plots as percentages, changes in the self-reported user belief, and evaluator confusion matrix of prompted vs. predicted persuasion degree (see Figure 6 in the paper for more details).

 ### Configuration